aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>15</sup>&nbsp;Now when the turn of Esther, the daughter of Abiḥail the uncle of Mordekhai, who had taken her for his daughter, was come to go in unto the king, she required nothing but what Heygeh the king’s chamberlain, the keeper of the women, appointed.
+ <sup>15</sup>&nbsp;Now when the turn of Esther, the daughter of Aviḥayil the uncle of Mordekhai, who had taken her for his daughter, was come to go in unto the king, she required nothing but what Heygeh the king’s chamberlain, the keeper of the women, appointed.
 And Esther obtained favour in the sight of all them that looked upon her. <sup>16</sup>&nbsp;So Esther was taken unto king Aḥashverosh into his house royal in the tenth month, which is the month Teveth, in the seventh year of his reign. <sup>17</sup>&nbsp;And the king loved Esther above all the women, and she obtained grace and favour in his sight more than all the virgins; so that he set the royal crown upon her head, and made her queen instead of Vashti. <sup>18</sup>&nbsp;Then the king made a great feast unto all his princes and his servants, even Esther’s feast; and he made a release to the provinces, and gave gifts, according to the bounty of the king.
 </div></td> </tr>